evanvin/priority-ticker/README.md

 A priority ticker for organizing my ADHD.

-It utilizes the local storage of your browser to store your priorities, so the data cannot be shared between devices.
+This utilizes [JSONBIN.io](https://jsonbin.io/) to store your priorities.
+You can create a free account and use your own API key.
+The API key and Bin ID are stored in your browser's local storage, so it is not shared with anyone.

 [Link to the App](http://evanvin.github.io/priority-ticker)